The 1975: 2022–present: Being Funny in a Foreign Language

 On 14 February 2022, the band deactivated their main social media accounts, hinting at new material.
-On 1 June 2022, the band's social media accounts were re-activated, and the beginning of a new era was signaled by a series of posts, and updates to the band's official website.
+On 1 June, the band's social media accounts were re-activated, and the beginning of a new era was signalled by a series of posts, and updates to the band's official website.

 In late June 2022, the first single "Part of the Band" from their fifth album Being Funny in a Foreign Language was teased.
 Postcards sent to fans revealed an album track listing, while posters of Healy in London promoted the single.
 The lyrics of "Part of the Band" were posted by Healy on Instagram.
-The song was released on 7 July 2022.
-On 14 October 2022, the album was released.

-On 1 October 2022, the band appeared on BBC Two's Later... with Jools Holland.
+The song was released on 7 July.
+On 14 October, the album was released.
+On 1 October, the band appeared on BBC Two's Later... with Jools Holland.

-On 7 November 2022, the band performed a sold out show at Madison Square Garden, which was also live-streamed on Amazon Music's Twitch channel.
-The show—one of the first few in their At Their Very Best tour—was highly acclaimed with some critics praising it for its boldness, while others have stated that the band proved they really were "at their very best."
+On 7 November 2022, the band performed a sold-out show at Madison Square Garden, which was also live-streamed on Twitch.
+The show—one of the first few in their At Their Very Best tour—was highly acclaimed with some critics praising it for its boldness, while others wrote that the band proved they really were "at their very best."
+It received five star reviews from the Rolling Stone, NME, The Observer, The Telegraph, Evening Standard, and Metro.

-On 11 March 2023, the band shared "Episode 1", titled “A theatrical performance of an intimate moment,” of a short-film series ahead of their Saturday Night Live performance.